-Not too far from the Afghan Church in Colaba is a century old Roman Catholic Cathedral of the Holy Name.
-From the outside, it looks like any other building in the neighborhood with typical Gothic architecture built by the British.
+Not too far from the Afghan Church in Colaba is a century-old Roman Catholic Cathedral of the Holy Name.
+From the outside, it looks like any other building in the neighborhood with a typical Gothic architecture built by the British.
 The narrow roads and thankfully some trees do not allow the full view of the building from the vicinity.
-But you can see the elegant building in grey stones outlined in white.
-If you let your neck move around you may be able to see it’s imposing spires.
+But you can see the elegant building in greystones outlined in white.
+If you let your neck move around you may be able to see its imposing spires.

 A most beautiful feature of this Cathedral is the frescos or the paintings on the ceilings and the walls.
 Architecturally it has a narrow tall hall with vaulted ceilings.
 And an impressive altar with three colorful stained glass windows with a chandelier hanging in the front.
 Ceilings in rich yellow color depict the scenes from Christ’s life.
 The white lines crisscrossing across the ceiling provide the outlines.
 And create the sections while providing a pattern.
 Arches below have the frescos on a pale green background while the empty spaces are filled in yellow and pink with geometric designs.
 The whole play of bright yet pleasant colors is what makes this place vibrant and charming.
 There are idols on the walls that add to the beauty.

-Recommend you to read following places to visit in Mumbai and Museums in Mumbai.
+Recommend you to read the following places to visit in Mumbai.